Prescribing for Hypersensitives, Avoiding Antidotes & Hering’s Law

 You are saying that the case can’t be moved forward with dry pellets for chronic cases (except for the first dose) and dry pellets should not be repeated in order to avoid an accidental antidote, proving or aggravation, especially for hypersensitive people, if I understand correctly.

 Yes.
 It was actually Hahnemann who said that.
 The first dose can be dry, but subsequent doses should be in water with roughly 5 succussions before each dose.
 Or, if the remedy is in a cup, stir the remedy before each dose.
 But don’t use the good silverware.
 Use a straw or a plastic spoon.
-And use a paper or plastic cup, not the good glasses that the whole family uses.
+And use a paper or plastic cup, not the good glasses that the whole family drinks from.

 Dr. Luc writes (in Potencies) that hypersensitive chronic cases may tolerate 1 pellet of dry 6c potency better and may use one pellet dry daily for some time.

 Dr. Luc says that 6C dry is a lower potency than 6C in water, and since hypersensitives can sometimes only tolerate the lowest potencies, therefore they can only take the dry dose.
 But, that means you can only repeat the remedy when the case starts to relapse!
 Otherwise, you risk that this person will aggravate.
-What I, personally, would do, and have done, is put one pellet of the 6C into a large bottle of spring water, and give the following directions: “Take one small sip and wait.”
+What I, personally, would do, and have done, is put one pellet of the 6C into a large bottle of water, and give the following directions: “Take one small sip and wait.”
 Often, that’s all they need, because of how sensitive they are.
 Hypersensitive patients are a real challenge!
 They can become very sick from all medicines, including homeopathy.
 If they tell you they’re allergic to numerous things, you have to assume they’re hypersensitive.

 I didn’t find where he would write when to start trying 6c in water.
 He says 6c in water in chronic cases can be too strong for hypersensitives.